Outbound sales often have a bad rep thanks to cold calling and aggressive sales pitches.

 Social selling works by giving more than you receive.
 With that in mind, create a list of your top tips and advice related to your industry or expertise.
 Then, create value-focused content that’s designed to help people.

 To put this into perspective, you can use platforms like LinkedIn to kickstart new relationships.

 After connecting, continue to engage with your new connection and their content.
 Share insights about your industry, offer up value to their audience, and explore opportunities to build new business relationships.

 Nobody likes to be sold by a stranger.
 Be genuine, be a real person, and take the time to form a relationship before you try to make a sale.

 - Twitter is a hotspot for active conversations.
 Combine social selling with social listening by searching for relevant keywords and conversations about your business.

-- Interact regularly on social media by dedicating up to 1 hour per day commenting on posts, offering solutions, giving helpful feedback, and so on.
+- Interact regularly on social media by dedicating up to 1 hour per day commenting on posts, offering solutions and giving helpful feedback.

 - Keep conversations alive by checking in and following up with messages until they reach a natural conclusion.

 3. Contact existing customers and ask for referrals

 When you provide an exceptional customer experience, word-of-mouth referrals will come naturally from your past customers.
 People trust referrals, and companies that use them as part of their regular marketing see conversion rates up to 70% higher and a 69% faster close time.